GSA/plainlanguage.gov/_pages/resources/groups/index.md

 - [Clarity](http://www.clarity-international.net/) is a worldwide group of lawyers and interested lay people.
 Its aim is the use of good, clear language by the legal profession.

 - Sweden has one of the oldest programs.
-It's managed by the [Ministry of Justice](http://www.regeringen.se/sb/d/4409).
+It's managed by the Ministry of Justice.
 Even bills headed to the legislature go through plain language editing.
 In fall 2004, a representative of the Ministry of Justice spoke at the kickoff of Mexico's new plain language program: [Plain language in Sweden, the results after 30 years]({{ site.baseurl }}{% link _pages/resources/articles/plain-language-in-sweden-the-results-after-30-years.md %}).

 - The United Kingdom has two different private sector groups supporting plain language:

   - [The Plain Language Commission](http://www.clearest.co.uk/) accredits public documents and websites with the Clear English Standard logo and provides training in plain language.

-  - [The Plain English Campaign](http://www.plainenglish.co.uk/) is an independent pressure group fighting for public information to be written in plain English.
+  - [The Plain English Campaign](http://www.plainenglish.co.uk/) is an independent pressure group fighting for public information to be written in plain English

-- The government of [Mexico](http://www.lenguajeciudadano.gob.mx) kicked off a program in 2004 fostering plain language in government writing

 - In Australia, plain language has become a commercial success.
 Demand for clear language has increased, and law firms that provide plain language legal products are finding success.
-Two leading sources of plain language legal expertise are [Cleardocs](http://www.cleardocs.com/wordsbeyond-contact.html) and [Plainlanguage.org](http://www.plainlanguage.org/).
+Two leading sources of plain language legal expertise are [Cleardocs](http://www.cleardocs.com/) and [Plainlanguage.org](http://www.plainlanguage.org/).

-- The European Commission has created a [guide](http://ec.europa.eu/translation/writing/clear_writing/how_to_write_clearly_en.pdf) for writing clearly in several languages.
+- The European Commission has created a [guide](https://publications.europa.eu/en/publication-detail/-/publication/725b7eb0-d92e-11e5-8fea-01aa75ed71a1/language-en) for writing clearly in several languages.

 - Portugal's government has announced a new program, [SIMPLEGIS](http://www.portugal.gov.pt/pt/GC18/Governo/Ministerios/PCM/MP/ProgramaseDossiers/Pages/20100510_MP_Prog_Simplegis.aspx), with the goal of simplifying its legal system and make it clearer, allowing people and businesses have more certainty, security, and clarity in the rules that apply to them.